 For weeks before asking for anything Elizabeth would engage in group conversations and help people out by commenting on their posts, which increased her trust level within the groups.
 This way when she was ready to post she had built up a good amount of goodwill credit with the group.

 Here’s an example of one such post.
 Check out the amount of engagement on this within just a few hours:

-Takeaway: Get into groups that are related to what you are building or where your target customer hangs out in.
+Takeaway: Get into groups that are related to what you are building or where your target customer hangs out.
 Spend a few weeks (or even months) adding value to build up your social bank before posting about your idea.
-Keep your posts “un-salesy” and lead them to your site or landing page if people seem interested.
+Keep your posts “un-sales” and lead them to your site or landing page if people seem interested.

-For some of Elizabeth’s most eager prospects, she set up her own Facebook group to share mat designs for feedback, reward ideas and ended up delaying the project, perhaps even indefinitely.
+For some of Elizabeth’s most eager prospects, she set up her own Facebook group to share mat designs for feedback, and reward ideas and ended up delaying the project, perhaps even indefinitely.

 4. Building an email list